 The goblin fell into the river and then floated down it.
 Go + down/out Float Spanish equivalent: The goblin fell into the river and then left floating.
 El duende cayó en el río y después salió flotando Verb meaning: Linguistic variation Example of linguistic variation in verb meaning: English:

 The goblin fell into the river and then floated down it.

 Manner of Motion encoded in verb

 Direction of Motion encoded in verb

-Go + down/out Float left floating.
+Go + down/out Float The goblin fell into the river and then left floating

+Spanish equivalent: